abhisheks2010/ALLCDRTOSQL1/readme.md

 Start in (optional): Provide the full path to your project's root folder (e.g., C:\path\to\your\project).

 Review the settings and click Finish.

+Data Handling and Business Logic
+The pipeline includes several key features to ensure data quality and integrity:

+Duplicate Handling: Resilience against duplicate data is achieved at multiple levels.
+The cdr_raw_data staging table and the final fact_calls table both have a UNIQUE index on the msg_id column.
+Additionally, the ingestion script uses an INSERT IGNORE command, which instructs MySQL to gracefully skip any record whose msg_id already exists.

+Nested JSON Parsing: The ETL script is designed to parse complex, nested JSON objects within the raw CDR data.
+It specifically extracts detailed agent disposition information from the fonoUC object, including:

+Follow-up Notes: Captures manual notes left by agents.

+Nested Subdispositions: Handles up to two levels of subdispositions (e.g., Sale -> Lead Converted -> Manually Assigned).

+Robust Phone Number Parsing: The script contains intelligent logic to handle a variety of phone number formats:

+It correctly identifies and processes standard international numbers (e.g., +971...).

+It handles local UAE numbers by defaulting to the "AE" region.

+It corrects malformed international numbers that start with a 0 instead of a + (e.g., 091... becomes +91...).

+It correctly identifies 4-digit internal extensions and categorizes them as "Internal" without assigning a country code.